nautobot/nautobot-app-ssot/docs/user/integrations/solarwinds.md

 | Interfaces              | Interfaces                   |
 | IP Addresses            | IP Addresses                 |

-`*` As of SSoT 3.2.0 the LocationType for Networks can be defined in the Job form.

 ## Usage

-Once the app is installed and configured, you will be able to perform an inventory ingestion from SolarWinds into Nautobot.
+Once the app is installed and configured, you will be able to perform an inventory ingestion from SolarWinds Orion into Nautobot.
 From the Nautobot SSoT Dashboard view (`/plugins/ssot/`), or via Apps -> Single Source of Truth -> Dashboard, SolarWinds will show as a Data Source.

 ![Dashboard View](../../images/solarwinds_dashboard.png)